agusinac/OmicFlow/README.md

 ```

 ## Support
-If you are having issues, please [create an issue](https://github.com/agusinac/OmicFlow/issues)
+If you are having issues, please [create a ticket](https://github.com/agusinac/OmicFlow/issues)